kaycix/northcoastcnpsnursery/collections/_plants/tellima_grandiflora.md

     - 71 # sword fern

 description:
     short: "This common plant can be found bordering many of our hiking trails through redwood forest.
 In May, they begin sending up delicate reddish flowers on tall, slender stems.
-We find them happily in yards often among the company of ferns or in the cooler soil along the north side of a house."
+We find them in yards happily in the company of ferns or in the cooler soil along the north side of a house.
+They make an attractive border in a woodland garden."
     location: "Thrives in the cool moist soil of a woodland garden.
 Small flowers extend on tall, slender stems.
 Will grow in full to partial shade."

 gardens: